mime-types/mime-types-data/README.md

 ## mime-types-data Modified Semantic Versioning

-mime-types-data uses a heavily modified [Semantic Versioning][semver] scheme to indicate that the data formats compatibility based on a `SCHEMA` version and the date of the data update: `SCHEMA.YEAR.MONTHDAY`.
+mime-types-data uses a [Semantic Versioning][semver] scheme heavily modified with [Calendar Versioning][calver] aspects to indicate that the data formats compatibility based on a `SCHEMA` version and the date of the data update:
+`SCHEMA.YEAR.MONTHDAY`.

 1. If an incompatible data format change is made to any of the supported formats, `SCHEMA` will be incremented.
-The current `SCHEMA` is 3, supporting the YAML, JSON, and columnar formats required for Ruby mime-types 3.0.
+The current `SCHEMA` is 3, supporting the YAML, JSON, columnar, and mini-mime formats required for Ruby mime-types 3.0.

 2. When the data is updated, the `YEAR.MONTHDAY` combination will be updated.
-An update on the last day of October 2015 would be written as `2015.1031`, resulting in the full version of `3.2015.1031`.
+An update on the last day of October 2025 would be written as `2025.1031`, resulting in the full version of `3.2025.1031`.

 3. If multiple versions of the data need to be released on the same day due to error, there will be an additional `REVISION` field incremented on the end of